 The word given to detainees informing them of their rights and entitlements in police custody might be up to date to reflect the modifications to the regulation.

-Kate Kempen, the leader of government of ICVA, stated:
+Kate Kempen, the leader of the government of ICVA, stated:

 The Independent Custody Visiting Association welcomes the announced adjustments to rules.

-These changes make sure that the desires of girl detainees are addressed, that detainees have basic privacy to apply a lavatory and get entry to menstrual products.
+These changes make sure that the desires of girl detainees are addressed, that detainees have basic privacy to use a lavatory, and have access to menstrual products.
 That dignity is promoted within the police custody environment.

 No detainee should be left to bleed for the need for a difficult verbal exchange or a cheap tampon.
 These changes should make sure that they never take place.